OpenSDP/college-going-toolkit-r/notes.md

 How to get started in R

-Briefly describe packages, loading functions, code extensions
+X Briefly describe packages, loading functions, code extensions

 Brief description of major data types in R and why you should use them